DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Introduction

 Despite their effectiveness, both paradigms remain brittle in complex indoor scenes, as action selection often commits to a single stream, slow to challenge or revise under partial evidence.
-In map-centric pipelines, occlusions, lighting variation, or clutter may introduce systematic errors into the constructed representation, yet the planner may still trust it and execute numerous steps before reacting \citep{semantic_mapping}.
-As illustrated in Fig.~\ref{fig:intro_overview}(a), such over-commitment can trigger prolonged detours (\textit{e.g.}, mistaking a corridor for a dead end) or repeated collisions from misjudging clutter as traversable.
-LLM/VLM-based agents reduce explicit mapping, but many still make one-shot decisions by scoring candidates once and executing the top-ranked action \citep{gu2025doraemondecentralizedontologyawarereliable,11246684} as shown in Fig.~\ref{fig:intro_overview}(b).
-In both cases, goal progress, safety, and uncertainty are often compressed into a single scalar score \citep{du2025vlnavrealtimevisionlanguagenavigation}, hindering the surfacing of conflicting evidence and early correction of premature commitments, even with robust VLM backbones \citep{Zhou_Hong_Wu_2024}, causing the performance gap that is to be bridged in this paper.
-To overcome these limitations, this paper proposes a novel Dual-Stance Cooperative Debate Navigation (DSCD-Nav) framework (Fig.~\ref{fig:intro_overview}(c)) that mitigates overconfidence and weak self-correction in single-stream navigation pipelines.
+In map-centric pipelines, occlusions, lighting variation, or clutter may introduce systematic errors into the representation, yet the planner may still trust it and execute numerous steps before reacting ~\cite{semantic_mapping}.
+As illustrated in Fig.~\ref{fig:intro_overview}(a), such over-commitment can trigger prolonged detours (\textit{e.g.}, mistaking a corridor for a dead end) or inefficient exploration.
+VLM-based agents reduce mapping, but many still make one-shot decisions by scoring candidates once and executing the top-ranked action ~\cite{gu2025doraemondecentralizedontologyawarereliable,11246684} as shown in Fig.~\ref{fig:intro_overview}(b).
+In both cases, goal progress, uncertainty, and reliability are often compressed into a single scalar score ~\cite{du2025vlnavrealtimevisionlanguagenavigation}, hindering conflicting evidence discovery and early correction of premature commitments, even with VLM backbones ~\cite{Zhou_Hong_Wu_2024}.
+These limitations suggest that reliable navigation requires explicit evidence cross-checking before execution to mitigate overconfidence and weak self-correction in single-stream navigation pipelines.
+Multiple reasoning perspectives offer a natural solution, yet homogeneous agents may still converge to the same mistaken decision when their reasoning patterns are overly similar.